Crypto Flash Loans: Your Comprehensive Guide

 They are incredibly versatile and can be used for a variety of purposes.

 So what are flash loans?
-They are short-term, high-interest uncollateralized loans that allow borrowers to take advantage of arbitrage opportunities, cover unexpected expenses, and trade in fast-moving financial markets.
+They are short-term loans with high interest rates and no collateral.
+Borrowers can use them to take advantage of arbitrage opportunities, pay for unexpected costs, and trade in financial markets that move quickly.

-Due to their low fees and quick turnaround time, flash loans have become increasingly popular in DeFi.
+Due to their low fees and quick turnaround times, flash loans have become increasingly popular in DeFi.
 Borrowers need to be aware of the risks associated with these types of loans.

 How did flash loans originate?